Economy of Kerala: Finance

-As of March 2002, Kerala's banking sector comprised 3341 local branches: each branch served 10,000 people, lower than the national average of 16,000; the state has the third-highest bank penetration among Indian states.
+As of March 2002, Kerala's banking sector comprised 3,341 local bank branches: each branch served 10,000 people, lower than the national average of 16,000; the state has the third-highest bank penetration among Indian states.
 On 1 October 2011, Kerala became the first state in the country to have at least one banking facility in every village.
-Around 8% of the total employees in the organised sector of state are employed in Financial and Insurance activities as in March 2020.
+Around 8% of the total number of employees in the organized sector of the state are employed in the financial and insurance industries as of March 2020.

 Traditional Industries

 Traditional industries manufacturing items; coir, handlooms, and handicrafts employ around one million people.
 Kerala supplies 60% of the total global produce of white coir fibre.
 India's first coir factory was set up in Alleppey in 1859–60.
 The Central Coir Research Institute was established there in 1959.
 As per the 2006–2007 census by SIDBI, there are 1,468,104 micro, small and medium enterprises in Kerala employing 3,031,272 people.
 The KSIDC has promoted more than 650 medium and large manufacturing firms in Kerala, creating employment for 72,500 people.

 A mining sector of 0.3% of GSDP involves extraction of ilmenite, kaolin, bauxite, silica, quartz, rutile, zircon, and sillimanite.